godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 This allows us to correct the visibility order of our elements independent from the locations of those parts in the cutout hierarchy.

 Create a RemoteTransform2D node as a child of the torso.
 Call it remote_arm_l.
 Create another RemoteTransform2D node inside the first and call it remote_hand_l.
-Use the Remote Path property of th two new nodes to target the arm_l and hand_l sprites respectively:
+Use the Remote Path property of the two new nodes to target the arm_l and hand_l sprites respectively:

 .. image:: img/tuto_cutout9.png